-System.import('ts/app.js') says that the entry point of our app will be the file ts/app.js.
-When we write hybrid ng2 apps the Angular 2 code becomes the entry point.
-This makes sense because it's Angular 2 that's providing the backwards compatibility with Angular 1.
-We'll talk more about how to bootstrap the app in a minute.
+When we write hybrid ng2 apps the Angular 4 code becomes the entry point.
+This makes sense because it's Angular 4 that's providing the backwards compatibility with AngularJS 1.
+Let's take a closer look at the bootstrapping process.